Tiger I: Suspension

 The suspension used sixteen torsion bars, with eight suspension arms per side.
 To save space, the swing arms were leading on one side and trailing on the other side; this is called an H suspension setup.
 There were three road wheels (one of them double, closest to the track's centre) on each arm, in a so-called Schachtellaufwerk overlapping and interleaved arrangement, similar to that pioneered on German half-tracked military vehicles of the pre-World War II era, with the Tiger I being the first all-tracked German AFV built in quantity to use such a road wheel arrangement.
 The wheels had a diameter of 800 mm in the Schachtellaufwerk arrangement for the Tiger I's suspension, providing a high uniform distribution of the load onto the track, at the cost of increased maintenance.

 Removing an inner wheel that had lost its solid rubber tire (a common occurrence) required the removal of up to nine other wheels first.
 During the rainy period that brought on the autumn rasputitsa mud season and onwards into the winter conditions on the Eastern front, the roadwheels of a Schachtellaufwerk-equipped vehicle could also become packed with mud or snow that could then freeze.
 Presumably, German engineers, based on the experience of the half-tracks, felt that the improvement in off-road performance, track and wheel life, mobility with wheels missing or damaged, plus additional protection from enemy fire was worth the maintenance difficulties of a complex system vulnerable to mud and ice.
 This approach was carried on, in various forms, to the Panther and the non-interleaved wheel design for the Tiger II.
-Eventually, a new 80 cm diameter 'steel' wheel design, closely resembling those on the Tiger II, with an internally sprung steel-rim tire was substituted, and which like the Tiger II, were only overlapped and not interleaved.
+Eventually, a new 80 cm diameter 'steel' wheel design with an internally sprung steel-rim tire was substituted.
+As these new wheels could carry more weight, the outermost wheel on each suspension arm was removed.
+The same wheels would also be used on the Tiger II.